Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions

-It follows that $\Delta E > \Delta E^{0} $ for positive $h$ or ($ \varepsilon > 0$), and $\Delta E < \Delta E^{0}$ for negative $h$ (or $\varepsilon < 0$).
+From Equation~ ef{Eq:A02}, it follows that $\Delta E > \Delta E^{0} $ for positive $ \varepsilon$ and $\Delta E < \Delta E^{0}$ for negative $ \varepsilon$.
 Here we notice that the former doesn't promote the flipping of spins while the latter becomes highly probable for spins to flip.
 Compared to spins with the usual Metropolis, spins under these flipping rates efficiently experience different temperatures.
-For $\varepsilon < 0$ ($ \varepsilon > 0$), the spins may be assumed as being coupled to a thermal bath at a higher(lower) effective temperature ($T_{\texttt{eff}}$) and this $T_{\texttt{eff}}$ is not the same for all the spins in the system~\cite{Kumar2020}.
+For $\varepsilon < 0$ ($ \varepsilon > 0$), the spins may be assumed as being coupled to a thermal bath at a higher(lower) effective temperature ($T_{\rm{eff}}$) and this $T_{\rm{eff}}$ is not the same for all the spins in the system~\cite{Kumar2020}.
 Accordingly, this system is not in equilibrium and the PT would be a property of NESS of the system.
-Based on the modified Metropolis algorithm \cite{tola2023machine}, the transition rate for flipping a spin $ S_{i}^{\texttt{b}}\rightarrow S_{i}^{\texttt{a}} $ is
+Based on the modified Metropolis algorithm, the transition rate for flipping a spin $ S_{i}^{\rm{b}}\rightarrow S_{i}^{\rm{a}} $ is